bcgov/aqwarnings/frontend/warnings/2025-10-28_Issue_PM25_Cranbrook.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect for within 10km of Smithers Village Hall until October 24, 2025 9:00 AM local time.
+Open burning restrictions are now in effect within 20 km of Cranbrook City Hall until October 29, 20xx 9:00 AM local time.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.